 Create an outline to nail down your points before writing the main sections of your post.
 Your outline is the foundation of your post content, and will help you write strong subheadings.

-Craft sub-headlines well and your reader will stay engaged.
 Remember, most readers don’t read posts.
 They scan them.
 Subheads convince the readers they are in the right place.
 They prove to them your content has value and help fulfil the promise of your headline.

 Do they flow smoothly from one to another without gaps in logic?

 Do they lead toward a conclusion or the promise of the headline?

 4. Close your Post with a Motivational Bang!

 Show your audience what their life will look like once they’ve put your advice to use.
 Give them a pep talk.
 Encourage them.
 Light up their imagination.

 Make them see they can’t just read your post and pretend – they must take action right away.
 Be authentic and stay on topic.